 Create an ownership culture.
 The Compensation Committee believes that using compensation to instill an ownership culture effectively aligns the interests of executive officers and the shareholders.
-A significant portion of our incentive compensation awarded to executive officers is in the form of restricted common stock.
+A significant portion of our incentive compensation awarded to executive officers is based on earnings and in the form of restricted common stock.
 The restrictions are intended to promote stock ownership.
 In addition, the Committee oversees a modest stock option plan intended to encourage stock ownership.